dj311/data-science-toolbox-3/documentation/meeting-notes.md

   2. Second, run svm and come up with the prediction: "warez or not warez".
     - Call them svm_is_warez.
   3. Run a classifier on the dataset, but with two new features.

+**TODO** Dan is going to get a start on implementing a random forest classifier as our "main" model for Saturday.
+See how far he gets.

 #### Note